-Glen Moray was originally built as a brewery and converted into a distillery in 1897.
-The distillery was bought by MacDonald and Muir (who also owned Glenmorangie) in 1923.
+Converted from West Brewery (which had been founded in 1828 on the site of the former town gallows) into a distillery in 1897 by the Glen Moray Glenlivet Distillery Co,** during the Whisky boom of the late 19th century, Glen Moray soon became a victim of the post-Pattison slump and closed in 1910.
+After a brief re-opening during 1912, it fell silent again.
+The distillery was bought by MacDonald and Muir (who also owned Glenmorangie) in 1923, who re-started production.
 During the 1950s the distillery expanded, buying more land, installing two more stills and building more warehouses.
 Saladin malting facilities were added in 1958, but these only lasted about 20 years.

-In 2008 the then owners of Glenmorangie, Ardbeg and Glen Moray (Louis Vitton Moët Hennessy), sold the distillery to La Martiniquaise, who produce Label 5 and Glen Turner blends.
-They also built Starlaw grain distillery in 2010.
-They have already expanded the production at Glen Moray to 3.3 million litres, and have plans for a further expansion to 9 milion.
+In 2008 the then owners of Glenmorangie, Ardbeg and Glen Moray (Louis Vuitton Moët Hennessy), sold the distillery to La Martiniquaise, who produce Label 5 and Glen Turner blends.
+In 2010 they also built Starlaw grain distillery just outside Livingston.
+They expanded the production at Glen Moray to 3.3 million litres in 2015, and have plans for a further expansion to 9 million.

 During the days of joint ownership with Ardbeg, casks of Glen Moray and Ardbeg were "accidently" blended together, the very pleasant result was bottled as Serendipity - there's still some out there, but it will cost you about £150.